aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 - HER (Head-End Replication)**
 - CVX (CloudVision eXchange)

-*) For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.
+\* For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.<br />
-**) By setting `overlay_routing_protocol:HER`, `eos_designs` will configure static VXLAN flood-lists instead of using a dynamic overlay protocol.
+\** By setting `overlay_routing_protocol:HER`, `eos_designs` will configure static VXLAN flood-lists instead of using a dynamic overlay protocol.

 --8<--
 roles/eos_designs/docs/tables/overlay-settings.md